yellowberryHN/ImHexPatterns/README.md

 # ImHexPatterns
-ImHex Pattern Language patterns I've written for various file formats
+ImHex Pattern Language patterns I've written for various file formats.

+**NOTE: Many of these patterns are WIP, use at your own risk.**